osfree-project/osfree/README.md

 b) Handles properly input and output redirection.
 Two additional boolean variables: RedirInput and RedirOutput are available.

-3. Edit MAKE.CMD and set base VP directory as appropiate.
+3. set VPDIR env to your base VP directory (set VPDIR=x:\your\path\to\vp\base).

 4. Run MAKE.CMD.
 This should create the directory OUT into which all output will go.
-After compilation executables are copied into ..\lxLite\ directory.

 5. Follow instructions on screen.